 Because bacon strips are usually quite narrow, they can thaw quickly.
 Leaving bacon overnight in the fridge is the most convenient way to thaw, but the microwave is the quickest.

-It’s worth noting that the USDA suggests bacon is safe to cook directly from a frozen state, but this may negatively impact taste.
+It’s worth noting that the USDA suggests bacon is safe to cook directly from a frozen state, but this may have negative effects on the taste and texture.

 How Long Can Thawed Chicken Stay in the Fridge?

-There is a lot of misinformation online about the safety of thawed chicken, with many recommendations for storage times that are greater than the research-based guideline.
+There is a lot of misinformation online about the safety of thawed chicken, with many food bloggers suggesting that thawed chicken can be left in the fridge longer than appears safe based on research.

-The USDA clearly states that thawed chicken should be used within two days maximum while in the fridge.
+The USDA clearly states that thawed chicken should be used within two days while stored in the fridge.
+Beyond that time, the risk of food-borne illness increases.

-This doesn’t include time thawing, so if a whole chicken took one full day to thaw, it can be safely used two full days after that first day it was spent thawing, but not more.
+This doesn’t include time thawing, so if a whole chicken takes one full day to thaw, it can be stored in the fridge for two full days after that, according to the USDA.

 How to Thaw Frozen Spinach?